 The cardiovascular system refers to the heart and blood vessels together.
 The system makes up a closed circuit of vessels that transport blood around the body.

 The cardiovascular system is essential to support human life.
-It is the first major organ network to develop in an embryo.
+It is the

 All body tissues need oxygen and nutrients to survive.
 They also require the removal of waste substances that are a byproduct of metabolism.

 The blood is essential to both providing oxygen and nutrients and removing waste from tissues.

 The heart pumps blood around the body.
 It must work constantly and with enough force to ensure all bodily tissues receive enough blood to function.
 Disruptions to the cardiovascular system can have severe consequences.

 Cardiovascular diseases are a group of disorders that affect the heart and blood vessels, such as coronary heart disease.